-Applied Clinical Project (ACP)
+3. Applied Clinical Project (ACP)

-The Applied Clinical Project (ACP) should be seen as the capstone experience of the DMFT degree process.
+The Applied Clinical Project (ACP) should be seen as the capstone experience of the D.M.F.T. degree process.
 The ACP is the student's demonstration of his/her ability to carry out a high quality, professional program of systemically based treatment.
 The ACP should be a project the student carries out under SHSS faculty supervision from concept, to proposal, to implementation, and finally through eventual evaluation of the effectiveness of the program.
 An ACP is viewed as a career launching undertaking.
 At the time of its culmination, students should be able to articulate and demonstrate to other mental health professionals their unique area of systems based practice expertise.

-Students select a DFT full-time faculty supervisor and one other full-time faculty reviewer for their ACP only after they have completed the majority of their course work and have successfully passed both their Clinical Portfolio and Course Comprehensive Examinations.
+Students select a DFT full-time faculty supervisor and one other full-time faculty reviewer for their ACP only after they have completed the majority of their coursework and have successfully passed their Clinical Portfolio.
 All proposals, data collection, and analysis toward the completion of the ACP must be conducted under faculty supervision.

 At the end of the ACP, students will develop a professional quality presentation and review of their entire project to a faculty committee and the public.
-The faculty committee will consist of their project supervisor, one other faculty reviewer, and any other students and terminally degreed professionals that the student wishes to invite.
+The faculty committee will consist of their project supervisor, faculty reviewer, and any other students and terminally degreed professionals that the student wishes to invite.
 However, only full time faculty of SHSS will have the final say on the acceptability of the final product and its final presentation.
-Students register for a minimum of 12 credit hours of Applied Clinical Project.
+Students register for a minimum of 6 credit hours of Applied Clinical Project.
 Students must continue to register for ACP credit hours until they complete, successfully defend, and finalize their project.
-This may entail taking more than the minimum of 12 Applied Clinical Project credit hours stipulated in the catalog.
-If for some reason, students cannot continue working on their ACP, they must apply in writing to their project faculty supervisor and the Department Chair for a leave of absence, which must be in place three weeks prior to the start of a trimester.
-If students request a leave for longer than one term or take a second term-long leave, they may not be able, upon their return, to continue with the project supervisor with whom they had earlier been working.
+This may entail taking more than the minimum Applied Clinical Project credit hours stipulated in the catalog.
+If for some reason, students cannot continue working on their ACP, they must apply in writing to their faculty supervisor and Program Director for a leave of absence, which must be in place three weeks prior to the start of a trimester.
+If a student requests a leave for longer than one term or takes a second term-long leave, they may not be able, upon their return, to continue with the faculty supervisor with whom they had earlier been working.
 If a student requests a leave for longer than three consecutive terms and has not registered for the following term, they are considered inactive and would need to reapply to the program.
 If a Leave of Absence is requested and approved, this does not extend the 7 year timeframe for completing the degree program.